Kiribati: Independence

 In June 2008, Kiribati officials asked Australia and New Zealand to accept Kiribati citizens as permanent refugees.
 Kiribati is expected to be the first country to lose all its land territory to climate change.
-In June 2008, the Kiribati President Anote Tong said that the country had reached "the point of no return."
+In June 2008, Kiribati President Anote Tong said that the country had reached "the point of no return."
 He added, "To plan for the day when you no longer have a country is indeed painful but I think we have to do that."

 In January 2012, Anote Tong was re-elected for a third and last successive term.
-In early 2012, the government of Kiribati purchased the 2,200-hectare Natoavatu Estate on the second largest island of Fiji, Vanua Levu.
+In early 2012, the government of Kiribati acquired the 2,200-hectare Natoavatu Estate on the second largest island of Fiji, Vanua Levu.
 At the time it was widely reported that the government planned to evacuate the entire population of Kiribati to Fiji.
 In April 2013, President Tong began urging citizens to evacuate the islands and migrate elsewhere.
 In May 2014, the Office of the President confirmed the purchase of some 5,460 acres of land on Vanua Levu at a cost of 9.3 million Australian dollars.

-In March 2016, Taneti Maamau was elected as the new President of Kiribati.
-He was the fifth president since the country became independent in 1979.
-In June 2020, President Maamau won re-election for second four-year term.
+In March 2016, Taneti Maamau was elected and took office as the fifth President of Kiribati.
+In June 2020, President Maamau won re-election for a second four-year term.
 President Maamau was considered pro-China and he supported closer ties with Beijing.
-On 16 November 2021, the Kiribati government announced it would expand the world's largest marine protected area to economic benefits of commercial fishing.
-The 2022 Kiribati constitutional crisis started with the suspension of all 5 major Justices of the judiciary of Kiribati.
+On 16 November 2021, the Kiribati government announced it would open the world's largest marine protected area to commercial fishing.
+The 2022 Kiribati constitutional crisis started with the suspension of all five major justices of the judiciary of Kiribati.

+In 2020, Kiribati's response to the COVID-19 pandemic, consistent with most of the COVID-19 responses of Oceania island nations, was to impose strict limits on tourism and commercial travel.
+Kiribati reported that it remained essentially COVID-free (two cases) until January 2022 when the first commercial international flight in two years included 36 passengers who tested positive.
+In 2024, 5,085 Coronavirus Cases were reported which caused 24 deaths, while 2,703 were reported to have recovered.

+On 29 January 2023, Kiribati confirmed its intention to rejoin the Pacific Islands Forum, ending a bitter two-year leadership split.